-River Point Behavioral Health successfully performs 900-1000 ECT treatments annually on an inpatient and outpatient basis.
-Our experienced team of psychiatrist, anesthesiologist, and registered nurses has received extensive specialized training in electroconvulsive therapy in order to provide our patients with the very best care in a safe, compassionate environment.
+River Point Behavioral Health administers 900 to 1,000 ECT treatments annually on an inpatient and outpatient basis.
+Our experienced team of psychiatrists, anesthesiologists and registered nurses has received extensive specialized training in order to provide our patients with quality care in a secure, compassionate environment.

 For more information on River Point’s ECT program, call us at 904-724-9202.

 • Bipolar disorder